 The first LFS in the Cayman Islands was conducted in October 1991.
 From 1992 to 2004, and again from 2015, the survey was conducted twice per year in March/April and October.
 These months represent the low and high peaks of employment.
 Between 2005 and 2014, the LFS was conducted once per year, in October, due to budget constraints.
-When there have been major surveys or censuses that include questions on the labour force, no LFS was conducted.
-This was the case when the 1999 Census, the Household Budgetary Survey in 2007, and the 2010 Census were conducted.
+When there have been major surveys or censuses that included questions on the labour force, no LFS was conducted.
+This was the case when the 1999 Census, the Household Budgetary Survey in 2007, the 2010, and the 2021 Population and Housing Censuses were conducted.